 It's simpler than the free site on sites on other platforms such as Houzz.
 And Houzz doesn't suit every business type; this simple website can serve just about any.

 For businesses who already have websites, this is yet another online asset to expose people to your business.
-Yet another platform to get your branding and messaging consistent.
-And done well, it can rank surprisingly high for brand searches.
+It is another credible platform to get your branding and messaging consistent.
+Done well, it can rank surprisingly high for brand searches.
 It can also be re-purposed for things like landing pages.

 How does the Google Website Builder work?